Wedding Veil Care

 What we’d suggest first, and this goes especially for long veils, is to make sure you’ve got a nice clear area in which to unfold your veil.

 Then have a quick check around for anything that could catch on your veil.
-Anything sharp or poky in your immediate surroundings.
+Anything sharp or spiked in your immediate surroundings.

 Also watch out for things like Velcro.
 Velcro will love your veil more than you do, and not in a good way!